 In addition to many of its source novel's tropes, this stage musical contains examples of:

-Adaptation Expansion: Here, Charlie is a budding inventor with a great imagination, as established in his two solos "Almost Nearly Perfect" and "A Letter from Charlie Bucket".
-He also is more curious and even, occasionally, mischevious than he is in the novel — see As You Know below.
-This trope is also behind The Reveal.
+- Adaptation Expansion: Charlie is a budding, curious, even mischevious inventor with a great imagination, as established in his two solos "Almost Nearly Perfect" and "A Letter from Charlie Bucket".
+See also The Reveal.

 Willy Wonka: "For as a boy, he was so-so/But he makes tasty fudge!"